Timișoara Fortress: Ottoman siege of 1551

 Timișoara was strategically positioned to resist the expansion of the Ottoman Empire into the Habsburg Empire.
 The main route of the Ottoman attack was along the right bank of the Danube towards Belgrade, Buda and Vienna.
 In Serbia forts were established or reinforced in Golubac, Smederevo, Kovin, Belgrade, and Petrovaradin.
 As there was a bottleneck on the Danube at the Iron Gates, there were numerous fortresses in the Clisura Dunării: Turnu Severin, Ada Kaleh, Orșova, Dubova (Peci), Svinița and Drencova.

 One of the routes used by the Ottomans for military intervention was along the Mureș, where almost all the riparian routes were fortified.
 The main fortresses were Szeged, Cenad, Arad and Lipova.
 Timișoara itself had to be protected.
 One of the routes to access it was through Timiș and Cerna.
 Here there were fortresses at Mehadia, Caransebeș, Jdioara and Lugoj.
 From Transylvania, Timișoara was defended by the fortresses of Făget and Hațeg.
 There were also fortresses in the territory of Ilidia, Vršac, Cuiești and Ciacova.

 As Timișoara is situated almost in the middle of the Banat, it could support all these towns, which is why the Ottoman beys on the Danube stated that "whoever conquers Buda conquers a town, while whoever conquers Timișoara conquers a country".
 As a result, the Ottoman reaction to the takeover of Timișoara by the Habsburgs was not long in coming.
 In September 1551 Sokollu Mehmed Pasha, the beylerbey of Rumelia, began his campaign.
 He led an army of 8,000 janissaries, 100,000 akıncılar and 13 sanjak-beys with their troops.
 To hold Transylvania he relied on the rulers of Wallachia and Moldavia and on the Tartars.
 To isolate Timișoara, Sokollu Pasha started from Belgrade and advanced up the Tisza River by conquering Novi Bečej (19 September) and Zrenjanin (25 September).
-He continued along the River Mureș to Lipova, occupying the fortresses of Dudeștii Vechi, Cenad, Igriș, Felnac, Zădăreni, Nădlac, Ciala, Arad, Mândruloc, Păuliș and Chelmac.
+He continued along the River Mureș to Lipova, occupying the fortresses of Dudeștii Vechi, Pecica, Cenad, Igriș, Felnac, Zădăreni, Nădlac, Ciala, Arad, Mândruloc, Păuliș and Chelmac.
 Lipova was occupied without a fight on 5 October by Ulama Pasha, who remained there as sanjak-bey of the fortress.